twolfson/if-i-were-to-build-a-startup-web-app/explorations/4-django-allauth-react-proxy/README.md

 - Started Django REST Framework setup
 - Performed another rename due to fearing `django` import possibly getting messed up by top level folder
 - Renamed `AppConfig` for `auth` to `server-auth` due to conflict with Django's `auth` package
+- Then to `authn` when it wanted the name for the containing folder